What Is Afrin?

 If going cold turkey or using saline solutions doesn’t work, you can try eliminating the rebound effect by working on clearing one nasal passage.
 In other words, use Afrin on one nasal passage only while letting the other nasal passage remain congested until the rebound effect wears off.
 After a few days, you should be able to breathe well enough through one side of your nose to either go cold turkey or use saline sprays on the other side of your nose.

-When You Need Professional Treatment for a Real Substance Addiction
+Professional Help for Real Substance Addictions

 Many people entering our rehab center who are addicted to snorting cocaine, crushed opioid pills or methamphetamine have become heavily dependent on Afrin or other nasal sprays containing oxymetazoline or phenylephrine hydrochloride.
 Snorting drugs is known to gradually destroy nasal passage tissues.
 Frequent nosebleeds and the development of ulcerations within the nasal passages commonly affect cocaine and meth abusers and intensify the inflammation and swelling of nasal tissues.